When Paul Stanley Became a One-Man Band on Kiss’ ‘Animalize’

 Hear Kiss Perform 'Get All You Can Take'

 Perhaps most importantly, Animalize also delivered the band's biggest hit single in years with the scorching, minimalist "Heaven's on Fire."
-"I was striving for simplicity," Stanley explained in Behind the Music.
+"I was striving for simplicity," Stanley explained in Behind the Mask.
 "Desmond [Child] and I wrote that at his house.
 There were a lot of people who liked that song 'cause I've heard it since on a whole lot of albums with different titles.
 I was a track in listening to it, where I did wonder if it was too simple.
 But I love it."

 Amid rather cheeky discussions of putting logs in fireplaces and "hitting the highway doing 69," one of the album's under-appreciated highlights, "Get All You Can Take," features more serious, positive lyrics displaying the "can-do" attitude that helped Stanley claw his way to the top of the music world: "You've gotta get all you can take / Stop waiting for your lucky break / Stop waiting, wasting time."
 According to Creatures of the Night and Lick it Up producer Michael James Jackson, who helped work on Animalize in the early stages, it also showed off Stanley's musical talent.
 "Paul is an extraordinary rhythm player.
 During the course of cutting tracks, I always relied on Paul for holding the groove down with the drums."